 Whether you choose an American or European Doberman, working with a reputable breeder who produces healthy and happy pups is essential.
 Speak to them about their health clearances, and meet the puppies and at least one of the parents before handing over a deposit.
 Independent reviews are a great way to discover other people’s experiences with the breeder.

 The American Doberman and the European Doberman are more similar than they are different, and that’s because they are effectively the same breed.
 However, there are subtle differences between the two and different breed standards to follow.
-Overall the American Doberman is slightly smaller than the European, and they are less stubborn, independent, and work-driven.
+Overall the American Doberman is slightly smaller than the European, and they are less independent and work-driven, with a softer personality.
 European Dobies are better suited for work life and often command a higher price tag too.